University of Wisconsin Stout | Wisconsin's Polytechnic University

 General compliance.
 “Request for initial licensure: $10,000 plus $2,000 for each degree requested at the same time if more than one plus $4,000 annual fee for the first five years following initial licensure.
-Correspondence continuing for clarification of need for application.
+Correspondence continuing for clarification of needed items for application.

 In compliance.
 Approval or licensure by the State of Michigan is not required to provide online instruction to Michigan residents unless the school has a physical presence in the state.
 Physical presence does not include conducting courses such as internships, clinicals, practicum’s, etc. An institution having faculty working from the state requires approval if the institution wishes to incorporate or file a certificate of authority to operate.
 Advertising is allowed without approval or licensure.
 Student recruiters that work in the state must be registered unless the institution is authorized to award bachelor degrees or higher by its home state.
 Exempt - no change.